Phuket Events and Festivals where to be what it’s all about, enjoy Phuket.

 Celebrated throughout the Kingdom of Thailand and in many locations, festivities go on for over a week.
 However, in Phuket, it normally lasts for two days, where venturing out will for sure get you wet.
 There are many Temples and festivities early in the morning where a visit is well worth the early rise to witness the true meaning of this cultural event.

-The Songkran festival is also known to come by the end of the Thailand’s dry season.
+The Songkran festival is also known to come by the end of Thailand’s dry season.
 Songkran is normally an indication of the changing winds and weather.
 Thereby helping the farming community grow their crops.

 Top tips for celebrating this festival